cecat/CeC-HA-Addons/addons/yamcam2/README.md

 mqtt:
   host: "x.x.x.x"           # Your MQTT server (commonly the IP addr of your HA server)
   port: 1883                # Default unless you specifically changed it in your broker
-  topic_prefix: "HA/sensor" # adjust to your taste
+  topic_prefix: "sounds"    # adjust to your taste
   client_id: "yamcam"       # adjust to your taste
   user: "mymqttusername"    # your mqtt username on your broker (e.g., Home Asst server)
   password: "mymqttpassword"#         & password